BigCommerce vs Shopify: Everything You Need To Know

 With 13 years of eCommerce agency experience, we still believe that Shopify has its limitations for growing mid-market and Enterprise businesses.
 For this reason, we recommend BigCommerce is often the right choice for businesses in this size range.

-BigCommerce is better suited for mid-market to Enterprise businesses due to its robust API that allows larger, growing businesses to develop custom integrations and functionality.
+When choosing between Shopify or BigCommerce, remember that BigCommerce is better suited for mid-market to Enterprise businesses.
+Why?
+Its robust API that allows larger, growing businesses to develop custom integrations and functionality.
 The team here at Groove values BigCommerce for its continued investment in platform growth, its customers and for providing the means necessary for helping businesses increase revenue.

 Selecting the right eCommerce platform is a complicated yet fundamental decision.
-Both BigCommerce and Shopify are great SaaS eCommerce platforms — but not all platforms are suitable for every business.
+Utilizing Shopify or BigCommerce is great for experimenting with a SaaS platform; however, not all platforms are suitable for every business.

 As you research alternatives, you'll find that many share common features and functionality.
 They may all seem like they perform the same, but in fact, each platform varies immensely.
-Before making a decision, we highly recommend considering your individual business needs and overall eCommerce goals.
+Before making a decision on BigCommerce or Shopify, we highly recommend considering your individual business needs and overall eCommerce goals.